dgoodlad/esp8266-mitsubishi-aircon/README.md

 Designed with the Adafruit HUZZAH breakout board in mind, this repo also includes a PCB layout to do the requisite logic-level shifting etc.

+**NOTE**: this information comes with _no warranty of any kind_.
+I do not claim that any of the software or designs in this repository will work for your particular hardware or situation. **MODIFYING AIR CONDITIONING UNITS IS DANGEROUS AND YOU DO SO AT YOUR OWN RISK.***

 ## Functional description

 * Uses [WiFiManager](https://github.com/tzapu/WiFiManager/tree/development) for